TL;DR

 Project Background

-A US-based digital health startup created a custom heart rate monitor that captures the electrical signals of a human body.
-The device can be used both in hospital settings and at home, helping patients and caregivers diagnose heart conditions and observe their progression.
+A US-based digital health startup was developing a custom wearable ECG monitor designed to support both hospital-based and at-home cardiac care.
+Equipped with Bluetooth-enabled smart sensors, the device captured the electrical signals of a human body and streamed them to a companion iOS application in real time, helping patients and caregivers diagnose heart conditions and observe their progression.

 Challenge